Smallville season 10: Superman mythology

-With a glimpse of the iconic Superman costume in the season nine finale, Peterson confirmed at the time that the costume will return and play a more prominent role in the final season, even going as far as to hint that the last scene of Smallville will see Clark wearing it.
-The producers were able to acquire the Superman costume worn by Brandon Routh in Superman Returns.
-DC Comics offered the suit worn by Christopher Reeve, but Peterson explained that it did not fit so much for the show.
-Welling promised to long-time viewers that their main goal was to finish the series in a way that will satisfy the fans and give them hope that Clark becomes Superman by the show's end.
-Executive producer Kelly Souders said that in order for Clark to do this, Clark has to "wrestle" with the internal things that are preventing him from being an "inspirational hope".
+With a glimpse of the iconic Superman costume in the season nine finale, Peterson confirmed at the time that the costume would return and play a more prominent role in the final season, even going as far as to hint that the last scene of Smallville would see Clark wearing it.
+The producers were able to acquire the Superman costume worn by Brandon Routh in the film Superman Returns (2006).
+DC Comics offered the suit worn by Christopher Reeve, but Peterson explained that it did not fit so much for the series.
+Welling promised to long-time viewers that their main goal was to finish the series in a way that would satisfy the fans and give them hope that Clark becomes Superman by the series' end.
+Souders said that in order for Clark to do this, Clark had to "wrestle" with the internal things that were preventing him from being an "inspirational hope".
 Though Clark is still in his "dark hour", he becomes Superman by the end of the season.
 Peterson explained that the palette of the show grows brighter when Clark puts on the costume; Clark ends up exploring his destiny and works toward his future of becoming a hero.